Frequently Asked Questions

 Teachers expect students who are experiencing academic difficulty to meet with them outside of class time.
 Normally, a teacher can provide up to one extra help session every week with a particular student.
 If students are experiencing academic difficulties that require a greater level of assistance, they should meet with the director of academic support.
 The director, and members of her staff, help students with organization, study skills, and time management.
 If long-term tutoring help is needed, the director of academic support can assist in making arrangements for this kind of support.
 The family bears the expense for this tutoring.

 Students who need assistance with a particular assignment, or would like immediate advice about organization and time management, can also seek help in the Academic Skills Center, located in the lower level of Cox Library.
-The Academic Skills Center is staffed throughout the academic day and during several evenings each week.
+The Academic Skills Center is staffed throughout the academic day.

 How do I ensure that the School responds to educational testing information about my son or daughter?

 Please pass along any educational testing information to the director of academic support (617-898-2401).
 The director, working with the academic dean, will ensure that the School follows the appropriate policies in response to the testing information.

 What should I do if my child cannot come to school because of illness?

 Please call the attendance line (617-898-2923) as soon as possible, and before 9 a.m., on each day of absence.
 If your child is a boarder at home with you and unable to return to the School because of illness, please call the house head and the attendance line before your child is expected back in the house.

 What is the procedure for excusing my child from school for matters other than illness?

 If a student has an emergency medical appointment, parents should follow the procedure described above for cases of illness.
 However, if a student has a medical appointment scheduled well in advance, the student should pick up a Special Absence Request form from the deans’ office and get signatures from the appropriate teachers.
 For more information, please see the “Attendance” section of the Student Handbook or call the deans’ office at 617-898-2143.